JS-goose/card-matching-game/README.md

 I am the only contributor to this code (besdies the aforementioned credited sources) and the project is complete (pending a Udacity review).
 Therefor I will not be accpeting pull requests.

 # Licensing
-This project is licensed under the [MIT License](https://github.com/JS-goose/udacity-project-2/blob/master/LICENSE) and you are **free** to:
+This project is licensed under the [MIT License](https://github.com/JS-goose/udacity-project-2/blob/master/LICENSE) and you are **free** to do the following with the code, subject to the conditions provided within the license found at the link above:
 * use
 * copy
 * modify